BigIan1969/polari/chapter04.md

 - "Do you think the bona waiter has any naff managarie we should avoid?"
 (Translation: "Do you think the good waiter has any bad dishes we should steer clear of?")

-- "Did you see the vada on that barmaid?
-She's got a lovely pair of willets."
-(Translation: "Did you see the look on that female bartender?
-She's got a nice pair of breasts.")
+- "Did you see the vada on that barmaid?"
+(Translation: "Did you see the look on that female bartender?")

 - "I'm not sure about that naff bloke at the end of the bar.
 She looks like he might be betty bracelets."
 (Translation: "I'm not sure about that bad man at the end of the bar.
 He looks like he might be a cop.")